gwenjo/MS3-asian-flavours/README.md

 When you click on one of these images the recipe will be opened/enlarged in a card shape so that it is easy to follow.

-There is a search bar on the page to look up recipes, in the index for the mongo database can be searched for recipe_ingredients and recipe_intsructions.
+There is a search bar on the page to look up recipes, in the index for the mongo database can be searched for recipe_name and/ or recipe_ingredients.

 ***Add Recipe Page***